Taming-the-BEAST/Troubleshooting-convergence-issues/README.md

 While BEAST's MCMC algorithm is fairly well optimised for phylogenetic inference, problems can arise, especially as the complexity of our data and models increase.
 A MCMC run may not converge on a stationary target distribution.
 More commonly, a run might converge but mix poorly - meaning our samples from the posterior are highly autocorrelated and therefore not independent.
 In these cases, it is often necessary to tune the performance of the MCMC algorithm.

-In this tutorial, we will consider a relatively simple example where we would like to infer a phylogeny and evolutionary parameters from a small alignment of sequences.
-Our job will be to work together to increase the efficiency of the MCMC so we can make BEAST purr...

 ----